preignition/program-user-guide/app/survey/how-to/marking-a-survey-as-favorite.md

 If you have many surveys in your workspace, you can mark the most important ones as "favorites" to ensure they are always easy to find.

+Marking a survey as a favorite adds it at the top of the list of surveys in your workspace.
+This is useful for quickly accessing the surveys you are currently working on or need to reference frequently.

 ## Step 1: Open the survey context menu

 From your survey workspace, locate the survey you wish to mark as a favorite.
 Right-click on the survey row to open the context menu.